My shopping cart

 I want you to grab a piece of paper, and draw an electric guitar.
 Whatever comes in to your mind, sketch it out on paper (yes, real paper).
 Finished?

 Ok, now how many of you penciled something that even crudely resembles a Fender Stratocaster?
 It’s likely that a large percentage of you at least pictured a Strat-esque body, but imagine a world in which the Fender Jazzmaster was the most iconic guitar shape.
-That is how history could have played out if things had gone as Leo Fender had intended, as the Jazzmaster was released in 1958 to replace the Stratocaster as the top Fender model.
+That is how history could have played out if things had gone as Leo Fender intended.
+The Jazzmaster was released in 1958 to replace the Stratocaster as the top Fender model.

 The Jazzmaster has been a key tool in music and has touched every typed of genre possible.
 Upon its release, it was not embraced by the Jazz world, but instead by California surf rock.
 Bands like The Fireballs, The Ventures, and The Surfaris created a whole movement around Fender’s newest guitar.
 Luther Perkins, known mostly as the guitarist for Johnny Cash’s band The Tennessee Three, was one of the earliest Jazzmaster players.
 Luther credited the Jazzmaster as the source of Cash’s signature sound.
 Early photographs of James Marshall Hendrix show him holding a Jazzmaster strung upside down while on stage with The Isley Brothers.
 That’s right - Jimi Hendrix played a Jazzmaster.
 Photos can also be found of Lennon and Dylan with beautiful offsets in their hands, although they were not in any sort of permanent use.
 Tom Verlane of Television, Elvis Costello, J Mascis, Kevin Shields, Lee Ranaldo, Thurston Moore, Steve Drozd, Stephen Malkmus, Thom Yorke, and Nels Cline have all used Jazzmasters throughout their careers of making some of the most influential music of the past forty years.
 As long as Stratocasters and Telecasters are in the forefront, it seems as though the counter culture grasps on to the Fender Jazzmaster and makes something as innovative as the guitar itself.